How to calm aggression in nursing patients: Tips for successful de-escalation

 Male doctor comforts a sad female doctor in the hallway.

-After a stressful situation, it is important to take care of the patient, other people present and also yourself.
+After a stressful situation, it is important to take care of the patient, others present and also yourself.

 For the patient